ICE's global collaborations are set have a firm climate resilience focus in 2022. Vice President Richard Threlfall explains why and how.

 ICSI has scored an early success in being appointed as a UN Race to Resilience Partner.

 Race to Resilience sets out to catalyse a step change in global ambition for climate resilience, putting people and nature first in pursuit of a resilient world where we don’t just survive climate shocks and stresses, but thrive in spite of them.

-ICSI’s commitment is that by 2030, ICSI members will have influenced and/or delivered 12,600 projects in 2,000 cities to improve the climate resilience of one billion people.
+ICSI’s commitment is that by 2030, ICSI members will have influenced and/or delivered 3,780 projects in 210 cities to improve the climate resilience of 567m people.